 At the same time the ship Treasurer was sent from Jamestown on a trip to pirate Spanish or Portuguese ships of their silver and gold cargo.
 They met up with the ship White Lion, who many believe was an English ship sailing out of Holland carrying Dutch papers to also pirate Spanish and Portuguese ships.
 They decided to team up and attack ships as a team.
 They headed to the Gulf of Mexico.

-The original Africans were servants for life or they had to serve a term of 7-10 years.
+The original Africans were indentured servants because the institution of slavery was not legalized until 1661.
+White indentured servants served terms of 7-10 years.
+However the terms of the Africans was never a written contract and many served 15-20 years before they given their freedom.
 It all depended upon which plantation they ended up on.
 The smaller plantations such as William Tuckers released their Africans after they had served their servitude.
 The larger plantations such as Flowerdew Hundred made their Africans servants for life until the word slave became a part the colonist vocabulary and they became slaves for life.
 The larger plantations needed free labor and they were not about to let the Africans go free.
 In 1661 they became slaves for life.

 The Bantu created complex yet peaceful nation-states that evolved political, religious, and military institutions, where elders were greatly respected and children were cherished.
 Wisdom and art were esteemed highly, and Bantu proverbs in the form of Anansi tales later passed to the West and down through the generations as the Brer Fox and Rabbit folk stories of Uncle Remus.
 They wove silk textiles, were skilled musicians, and invented a variety of musical instruments, including a stringed, boxlike device that became the American banjo.
 The Bantu manufactured iron, produced carbonized steel, and hunted and fought with bows and arrows.
 Bantu were farming and herding people, who forged iron tools and weapons, built the stone towers and temples of Great Zimbabwe, possessed jurisdiction, and income-raising military and legislative functions.
 The first generations of Africans to Virginia were skilled farmers and artisans.
 Along with their culture, they also brought many ideas and innovations.
 It was the skills and free labor of the Africans that saved the colony who were about to abandon Virginia and head back to England.
 It has been written that in 1648 the governor ordered rice to be planted as a suggestion from the Africans.